 Genital chlamydia infection is caused by the Chlamydia trachomatis bacterium which is the most common bacterial sexually transmitted infection in the UK.
 The prevalence of infection is highest in young sexually active adults (15 to 24 years olds).

-Chlamydia often has no symptoms but can lead to a wide range of complications, including pelvic inflammatory disease (PID), ectopic pregnancy and tubal factor infertility (TFI) in women and epididymitis in men, and represents a substantial public health problem.
+Chlamydia often has no symptoms but can lead to a wide range of complications, including pelvic inflammatory disease (PID), ectopic pregnancy and tubal factor infertility (TFI) in women, and represents a substantial public health problem.

-Further information on chlamydia is available from NHS Choices.
+Further information on chlamydia is available from NHS.UK.

 Laboratory diagnosis is currently achieved using nucleic acid amplification tests (NAATs) which are highly sensitive and specific.
 These tests allow the use of non-invasive samples, such as urine and self-taken vulvo-vaginal swabs, so are ideal for screening programmes.
 However, although chlamydia infection can be diagnosed easily, because many infections are asymptomatic a large proportion of cases remain undiagnosed.

 Added ‘Chlamydia: guidance on reporting in CTAD and GUMCADv2’ under data collection.

 Added 'Chlamydia screening: re-testing local monitoring tool'.

 The 'National Chlamydia Screening programme: audit report' has been added.

 The following have been added under screening: Chlamydia detection rate: considerations for commissioning; Chlamydia: integrating screening into primary care and sexual health services; Chlamydia screening in general practice and community pharmacies